 Australian cattle dogs were bred to work and have a mind of their own.
-They must be given something to do, or they will make their own decisions which often result in destructive behavior such as chewing or herding and nipping at the heels of people and other pets in the home.
-Walking your Australian cattle dog with her by your side is one simple way for your dog to get the physical exercise the breed requires, while building a strong bond and demonstrating your leadership.
+They must be given something to do, or they will make their own decisions which often result in destructive behavior such as chewing, herding, or nipping at the heels of people and other pets in the home.
+Walking your Australian cattle dog with her by your side is one simple way for your dog to get the physical exercise the breed requires, while building a strong bond and developing trust.

-Consider keeping your Australian cattle dog busy by joining organized sports such as Rally obedience, flyball, agility or herding trials.
-Every town and city has some kind of dog club and the Internet offers many resources.
+Consider keeping your Australian cattle dog busy by joining organized sports such as rally obedience, flyball, agility, or herding trials.
+Nearly every town and city has some kind of dog club and the internet offers many resources.
 Depending upon your cattle dog's personality, one or more of the available activities will appeal to you both and give her a chance to work her body and mind.

 Many Australian cattle dogs excel at the sport of flyball.
 Fast-paced and exciting, flyball is a race between two teams of four dogs in which they race over hurdles to trigger a box that releases a ball that they carry back over the hurdles.
 It is a fascinating sport to watch as the dogs are so completely focused and single-minded in their mission.